The Driving Test

-You can apply for your first provisional driving licence for a car, moped or motorcycle using the Driver and Vehicle Licensing Agency’s (DVLA) secure and easy to use online service.
+You can apply for your first provisional driving licence for a car, moped or motorcycle using the Driver And Vehicle Licensing Agency’s (DVLA) secure and easy to use online service.

 Alternatively you can apply for your provisional driving licence by completing the D1 application form that is available from the DVLA form ordering service or Post Office® branches.
-You will also need to enclose original documentation confirming your identity & a passport style colour photograph.
+You will also need to enclose original documentation confirming your identity and a passport style colour photograph.
 Send your completed application and payment to DVLA, Swansea, SA99 1AD or you may be able to use the premium checking service.

-Once you have your provisional licence, your ready to start taking lessons and taking the Driving Test!
+Once you have your provisional licence, your ready to start taking lessons and taking the driving test!